TheMiner02/TM-Bot/README.md

 # TM-Bot by TheMiner_02

 ## Notice:
 This bot is outdated.
-I'm currently working on version 3.
+See https://github.com/theminer02/TMBot-JS

 ## Info
 This is a simple bot with a few commands that I made for my own Discord-Server.